 \textbf{For vulnerability notification}, finding an optimised channel to inform the stakeholders at scale turns out to be more challenging than vulnerability disclosure.
-The most significant difference is that the coordinator delegation to national CSIRTs has been reported as ineffective due to the large scale that went beyond the coverage of the support organisations~\cite{li_youve_2016,stock_hey_2016}.
-The finders in work~\cite{cetin_make_2017,stock_hear_2018,stock_hey_2016} exhausted multiple communication channels shown in Table~\ref{tab:channel} and empirically studied the effectiveness of each channel with the remediation rates by time and feedback from affected parties.
-From their conclusion, email still remains the prominent channel for conducting large-scale notifications with the best coverage rate despite the obvious pitfalls, such as a high bounce rate, spam filter, and low awareness of recipients.
+The most significant difference is that the coordinator delegation to national CSIRTs has been reported as ineffective due to the large scale that went beyond the coverage of the support organisations, as reported in \cite{li_youve_2016,stock_hey_2016}.
+The finders in \cite{cetin_make_2017,stock_hear_2018,stock_hey_2016} exhausted multiple communication channels shown in Table~\ref{tab:channel} and empirically studied the effectiveness of each channel with the remediation rates by time and feedback from affected parties.
+In the three publications, they all concluded that email still remains the prominent channel for conducting large-scale notifications with the best coverage rate despite the obvious pitfalls, such as a high bounce rate, spam filter, and low awareness of recipients.

-Similarly, the same concerns were reported in~\cite{durumeric_heartbleed_2014,li_youve_2016}, which used email as their primary channel.
-In more recent years, notification operations in~\cite{chen_cvd_2024,stivala_pdf_2024} adopted best practices derived from the previous work and narrowed their selection to email with a website as support.
-On the contrary, Maaß et al.~\cite{maass_letter_2021} alternatively selected post and email to compare the effectiveness of both and provided phone support to affected parties.
-With the considerable amount of manual contact retrieval efforts for email and post, they figured the post could be an effective but costly channel in their nation.
-Eventually, the researchers in~\cite{chen_cvd_2024,stivala_pdf_2024,maass_letter_2021} all confirmed that the aforementioned issues of notifying stakeholders with email remain.
+Similarly, the same concerns were reported by finders in \cite{durumeric_heartbleed_2014,li_youve_2016}, which used email as their primary channel.
+In recent years, finders in~\cite{chen_cvd_2024,stivala_pdf_2024} adopted best practices derived from the previous work and narrowed their selection to email with a website as support.
+On the contrary, Maass et al.~\cite{maass_letter_2021} alternatively selected post and email to compare the effectiveness of both and provided phone support to notified parties.
+Given the considerable manual effort required for email and post contract information retrieval, they concluded that the post could be an effective but costly channel in their nation.
+Eventually, the finders in~\cite{chen_cvd_2024,stivala_pdf_2024,maass_letter_2021} all confirmed that the aforementioned issues of notifying stakeholders via email remain.